 In October 2020, we entered into an Advisory Agreement with Steven Beabout, a member of our Board of Directors, under which he agreed to provide us with strategic legal advice in relation to certain business and legal matters for a period of sixteen (16) months.
-In exchange for his services, we agreed to issue him 25,000 restricted stock units.
-The restricted stock units were issued under our 2019 Equity Plan and vest upon the earlier of (i) the expiration of any lock-up period that includes any of our securities owned by the Advisor after the uplist of the Corporation to a national exchange (NASDAQ, NYSE, etc.) or (ii) January 1, 2023.
+In exchange for his services, we agreed to issue him 75,000 restricted stock units.
+The restricted stock units were issued under our 2019 Equity Plan and vest upon the earlier of (i) the expiration of any lock-up period that includes any of our securities owned by the Advisor after the uplift of the Corporation to a national exchange (NASDAQ, NYSE, etc.) or (ii) January 1, 2023.

-In November 2020 and February 2022, in consideration of Steven Beabout's work as Chairman of the Compensation Committee of our Board of Directors, we agreed to issue Mr. Beabout 30,000 and 25,000 restricted stock units, respectively.
-The restricted stock units were issued under our 2019 Equity Plan and vest upon the earlier of (i) the expiration of any lock-up period that includes any of our securities owned by the Advisor after the uplist of the Corporation to a national exchange (NASDAQ, NYSE, etc.) or (ii) January 1, 2023.
+In November 2020, in consideration of Steven Beabout's work as Chairman of the Compensation Committee of our Board of Directors, we agreed to issue Mr. Beabout 90,000 restricted stock units.
+The restricted stock units were issued under our 2019 Equity Plan and vest upon the earlier of (i) the expiration of any lock-up period that includes any of our securities owned by the Advisor after the uplift of the Corporation to a national exchange (NASDAQ, NYSE, etc.) or (ii) January 1, 2023.

 In connection with closing the transaction with IDTEC detailed herein, we issued a convertible promissory note totaling approximately \$1,500,000 to IDTEC.
-The promissory note was convertible any time by the holder into shares of our common stock at a conversion price of \$1.50 per share, subject to anti-dilution protection against any future securities we may issue at an effective price of less than \$0.50 per share.
-On November 17, 2020, IDTEC converted the total of \$1,551,514 of principal and interest due under the promissory note into 1,034,343 shares of our common stock.
+The promissory note was convertible any time by the holder into shares of our common stock at a conversion price of \$0.50 per share, subject to anti-dilution protection against any future securities we may issue at an effective price of less than \$0.50 per share.
+On November 17, 2020, IDTEC converted the total of \$1,551,514 of principal and interest due under the promissory note into 3,103,028 shares of our common stock.

-At the closing of the same transaction, we also issued Warrant to Purchase Common Stock to IDTEC, under which IDTEC can purchase up to 106,667 shares of our common stock at an exercise price of \$1.50 per share.
+At the closing of the same transaction, we also issued Warrant to Purchase Common Stock to IDTEC, under which IDTEC can purchase up to 320,000 shares of our common stock at an exercise price of \$0.50 per share.

-On December 12, 2019, in connection with the closing of the first \$1,000,000 investment into our Series A-1 Preferred Stock, we issued First Capital Ventures a three-year stock warrant to purchase 48,106 shares of our Common Stock at an exercise price of \$3.117 per share.
+On December 12, 2019, in connection with the closing of the first \$1,000,000 investment into our Series A-1 Preferred Stock, we issued First Capital Ventures a three-year stock warrant to purchase 144,318 shares of our Common Stock at an exercise price of \$1.039 per share.

-On October 25, 2019, we granted Charles Bennington, one of our officers and directors at the time, an option to acquire 8,018 shares of our common stock under our 2019 Equity Incentive Plan.
-The stock option had an exercise price of \$0.7902 and vested quarterly over a one-year period commencing January 1, 2020.
-The stock option had a five-year term.
-On December 10, 2021, Mr. Bennington exercised his stock option and acquired 8,018 shares of our common stock for \$6,336.
+On October 25, 2019, we granted Charles Bennington, one of our officers and directors at the time, an option to acquire 24,053 shares of our common stock under our 2019 Equity Incentive Plan.
+The stock option had an exercise price of \$0.2634 and vested quarterly over a one-year period commencing January 1, 2020.
+Mr. Bennington exercised the option in full in December 2021.

-On October 25, 2019, we granted Nick Noceti, our Chief Financial Officer at the time, an option to acquire 8,018 shares of the Company's common stock under our 2019 Equity Incentive Plan.
-The stock option had an exercise price of \$0.7902 and vested quarterly over a two-year period commencing January 1, 2020.
+On October 25, 2019, we granted Nick Noceti, our Chief Financial Officer at the time, an option to acquire 24,053 shares of the Company's common stock under our 2019 Equity Incentive Plan.
+The stock option had an exercise price of \$0.2634 and vested quarterly over a two-year period commencing January 1, 2020.
 Mr. Noceti's stock option was not exercised prior to the termination date and expired in accordance with its terms in 2021.

-On October 25, 2019, we granted Gary Graham, one of our directors at the time, an option to acquire 8,018 shares of our common stock under our 2019 Equity Incentive Plan.
-The stock option had an exercise price of \$0.7902 and vested quarterly over a one-year period commencing January 1, 2020.
-The stock option had a five-year term.
-On December 7, 2021, Mr. Graham exercised his stock option and acquired 8,018 shares of our common stock for \$6,336.
+On October 25, 2019, we granted Gary Graham, one of our directors at the time, an option to acquire 24,053 shares of our common stock under our 2019 Equity Incentive Plan.
+The stock option had an exercise price of \$0.2634 and vested quarterly over a one-year period commencing January 1, 2020.
+Mr. Graham exercised the option in full in December 2021.